 Trust verification requires sharing information about an agent's behavior.
 But some of that information is sensitive:

-- The specific tasks an agent performed may be confidential.
+- The specific tasks an agent performed may be sensitive.

 - The evaluation criteria may reveal proprietary business logic.